Mumbai Weather Updates: City’s Air Quality Declines to ’Moderate’ with AQI at 111

 ADVERTISEMENT

-According to the Mumbai weather updates of the Indian Meteorological Department (IMD), the Colaba observatory recorded a maximum temperature of 34.5 degrees Celcius.
-Santacruz observatory, the Met department data showed, recorded a temperature of 35.6 degrees.
+According to the Mumbai weather updates of the India Meteorological Department (IMD), the Santacruz observatory recorded a maximum temperature of 34 degrees Celcius.

 Mumbai weather updates: City's AQI drops to 'moderate' category

-On October 26, the Central Pollution Control Board’s SAMEER app reported in its latest Mumbai weather updates that the city’s air quality dropped to the 'moderate' category, with an Air Quality Index (AQI) of 111 at 9:05 AM.
+The Central Pollution Control Board's SAMEER app, in its latest Mumbai weather updates, reported Mumbai's air quality has dropped to the 'moderate' category with the Air Quality Index (AQI) at 132 at 10:50 AM.

-Unlike its streak so far, many areas across Mumbai—per the SAMEER app dashboard—showed 'moderate' AQI.
-However, Bandra Kurla Complex's AQI slipped further into the 'moderate' category, at 168.
+As per the SAMEER app, the AQI of several areas in the city had slipped into the 'moderate' category with the exception of Borivali, Colaba, Bhandup and Powai which still recorded a 'good' AQI.

-Meanwhile, Byculla and Ghatkopar recorded 'moderate' air quality, with an AQI of 180 and 116, respectively.
-Worli recorded 'good' air quality, with an AQI of 94.
-Powai recorded an AQI of 79.
+Meanwhile, Byculla, Deonar, Malad and Sion areas fared the worst among other areas with an AQI of 193, 196, 190 and 171 respectively.

 The air quality index from 0 to 100 is considered 'good', 100 to 200 'moderate', 200 to 300 'poor', 300 to 400 'very poor' and from 400 to 500 or above 'severe'.